meanxson/doom-challenge/external/glfw/README.md

    scale changed
  - [Wayland] Bugfix: `glfwSetWindowAspectRatio` reported an error instead of applying the specified ratio
- - [Wayland] Bugfix: `GLFW_MAXIMIZED` window hint had no effect
+ - [Wayland] Bugfix: `GLFW_MAXIMIZED` Window hint had no effect
  - [Wayland] Bugfix: `glfwRestoreWindow` had no effect before first show
- - [Wayland] Bugfix: Hiding and then showing a window caused program abort on wlroots compositors (#1268)
+ - [Wayland] Bugfix: Hiding and then showing a Window caused program abort on wlroots compositors (#1268)
- - [Wayland] Bugfix: `GLFW_DECORATED` was ignored when showing a window with XDG decorations
+ - [Wayland] Bugfix: `GLFW_DECORATED` was ignored when showing a Window with XDG decorations
  - [Wayland] Bugfix: Connecting a mouse after `glfwInit` would segfault (#1450)
  - [Wayland] Bugfix: Joysticks connected after `glfwInit` were not detected (#2198)